YordanGeorgiev/qto/doc/md/enduser_guide_doc.md

+### 6.3.
+The right table of contents menu
+You open and close the right click menu from the upper menu icon.
+The right click menu presents the structure of the document.You could navigate with the keyboard trough the right menu links too.
+Note that when you click on a link on the right menu the title of the item you clicked on is scrolled to the top of the page.
+Right click on the title items presents the context menu containing several different options to perform on a branch of the document.
+Note, that you can quickly navigate with the tab key on the keyboard once the right menu is open and selected ( aka you have to click on it ), you can hit enter once reaching the desired section of the document.

+### 6.4.
+The right click menu
+If you right click on a title you could :
+  - drill down - i.e. view the current title and it's tree as a separate document altogether
+  - view the current title and it's tree as pdf printable document convenient for printing as well ...

 ## 7. THE EXPORT URI
 The export url follows the same syntax naming conventions as the list page , but instead of presenting a list with the data it exports it in the specified with "as" url parameter format.
+You can use all the export actions from the right click menu of the view doc page.

     <<web-host>>:<<web-port>>/<<database>>/export/<<table-name>>?as=xls

 ### 7.1.
 Export branch to xls
 To export data via the export url you could apply any of the listing parameters and replace the list web action with the export one and the as=&lt;&lt;control&gt; to the as=xls and the application will present you with a save file dialog with the desired data.
+You can use the export to xls from the right click menu.

     <<web-host>>:<<web-port>>/<<database>>/export/<<table-name>>?as=xls